herotechcourse/kotlin-racingcar-precourse/README.md

 ### ✅ Input Handler

-- [ ] Read car names from user input
+- [x] Read car names from user input
-    - [ ] Separate names at comma
+    - [x] Separate names at comma
-    - [ ] Validate length of car names (1 to 5 characters)
+    - [x] Validate length of car names (1 to 5 characters)
+    - [x] Throw IllegalArgumentException and terminate program in case of invalid input
-- [ ] Read number or rounds from user input
+- [x] Read number or rounds from user input
-    - [ ] Validate data type to be a positive integer
+    - [x] Validate data type to be a positive integer
     - [ ] Throw IllegalArgumentException and terminate program in case of invalid input

 ### 🚗 Cars
 - [x] Simulate round